340:65-3-1. Eligibility determination

 (6) OAC 340:10-3-56 for TANF.

-28. (a) Between renewal periods, the payee must complete Form 08MP022E, Declaration of Citizenship Status, before the worker adds the person to benefits.
+28. (a) Before the worker adds a person to benefits between renewal periods, the payee must complete Form 08MP022E, Declaration of Citizenship Status to declare the person's citizenship status.

-(b) When the payee reports the additional household member at benefit renewal, Form 08MP022E is not required because the payee declares the citizenship status of the person when completing and signing the benefit renewal.
+(b) When the payee reports the additional household member at benefit renewal, Form 08MP022E is not required because the payee declares the person's citizenship status when completing and signing the benefit renewal.

 31. (a) OKDHS offices must make notary services available to clients.

-(b) When the worker is unable to match the SSN for a person 14 years of age and younger, benefits may be approved when allowed by the program.
-Refer to OAC 340:65-3-1(f) and ITS # 20 in this Instruction for more information.
+(b) When the worker is unable to match the SSN for a person 14 years of age or younger, benefits may be approved when the program rules allow.
+Refer to OAC 340:65-3-1(f) and ITS # 20 of this Section for more information.

-(c) The worker does not issue for persons 14 years of age and older until lawful status is verified.
+(c) The worker does not issue for persons 14 years of age or older until lawful status is verified.

 32. The worker uses reason codes 31 or 40 from OKDHS Appendix U, Reasons for Negative Benefit Actions, when denying benefits for the entire household.
 When the worker denies or removes one or more persons from the benefits, the worker uses the reason "failed or refused to provide proof of citizenship" for the person.